WetSuiteLeiden/example-notebooks/getting-started-for-programmers/README.md

+# Getting started for programmers

+This folder contains some extra comments on getting started with the WetSuite code specifically aimed for programmers, or others who already have some technical experience.

+If you are just getting started, we highly recommend that you check out the WetSuite NLP Crash Course first.

 ## library_install_instructions

 Notes on how to install the `wetsuite` library that examples use, and that you might find use for as well.

 ## notebooks_intro